velartrill/velartrill.github.io/orig/kestrel.md

 "No thanks to me," Jay mutters, pursing her lips.
 "I wasn't fast enough to make a difference.
 I'm sorry, ma'am.
 I'll do better next t--"

 "Jay."
 I take her by the shoulder, startling her into silence.
 "You were just obeying orders."
-I wince as the medic pulls the suit down past my chest; my ribs look horribly bruised.
+I wince as the medic pulls the suit down past my chest; my ribs already look horribly bruised.
+I didn't even *notice* taking a hit there.
 "I didn't really think you'd get back in time to make a difference.
-It was just a contingency.
+These fights move too fast.
+But it was worth sending someone as a contingency, and you made most sense.
+You're fast and you're sharp but you don't have the raw muscle mass to take on _vó dua_ in person.
 Everyone is alive, no one is seriously hurt, so stop beating yourself up."
 I raise a finger as she opens her mouth.
-"That was an order, comrade," I tell her.
+"That was an order, Comrade Lieutenant," I tell her in my best no-nonsense voice. *Everyone is alive.*

 Jay closes her mouth, reddening, and after a moment salutes sharply.
 She stalks off to examine the corpses.